f-droid/fdroid-website/_docs/How_to_update_an_app.md

     checksums to compare with.
 Take a note of jars such as bugsense or acra which are used for bugreports
--   If you find proprietary files add a dummy build version to the metadata with a few words about the reason, add No Source Since to the bottom and a line to the descripion beginning with Status: to the description explaining the reason that the app can't be updated
+-   If you find proprietary files add a dummy build version to the metadata with a few words about the reason, add NoSourceSince to the bottom and a line to the descripion beginning with Status: to the description explaining the reason that the app can't be updated
 -   `find . -type f -executable` to locate any